 The mission of the YPD Honor Guard continues to be highly-polished and professional representation of the Yakima Police Department and the Yakima community.

 Yakima Police Department Chiefs of Police

-The Yakima Police Department has had 25 chiefs since it was founded in 1890 including two who served as interim chief.
-The longest serving chief was Harold Robinson, who served from 1932 to 1953.
-Current Chief Dominic Rizzi Jr. has served since 2012.
-Here are a list of all of the chiefs of the Yakima Police Department:
+The Yakima Police Department has had 26 Chiefs since it was founded in 1890, including three who served as Interim Chief.
+The longest serving Chief was Harold Robinson, who served from 1932 to 1953.
+Interim Chief Gary Jones has served since 2018.
+Here are a list of all of the Chiefs of the Yakima Police Department: